Chastity belt (BDSM): Male chastity cages

+A male wearing a 3D printed chastity cage designed for long term wear.

 Safety

-A chastity cage must be properly sized, fitted and adjusted in order to be secure and not damage the genitals.
-Ring size and spacing are the two most important adjustments that can be made.
-A ring that is too tight will cut off blood flow while one that is too loose will not be secure.
-Metal chastity belts and chastity cages intended for long term wear should be made out of medical grade stainless steel or titanium, to reduce the risks of metal allergies and metal toxicity.

 Penile strangulation, as a result of not being able to remove any kind of device placed around the penis, has occurred in a wide spectrum of age groups, so care must be taken to avoid constriction with a chastity belt.
-In 2008, an incident was reported of a woman having to be cut free from a titanium chastity device after losing the keys, due to pressure on the genitals.
+In 2008, an incident was reported of a man having to be cut free from a titanium chastity device after losing the keys, due to pressure on the genitals.

-One of the most common misconceptions is that chastity cages prevent erections from occurring.
-While they do control erections, they do not prevent them as this would require dangerously cutting off the blood flow to the penis.

-Flaccid penis before chastity.
-View comparison for proper cage length and width.

-Common plastic chastity cage testicles pulled outwards in proper fit.
-Ring snug to body not tight.

 Manufacture

 Most modern chastity belt designs are descended from Hal Higginbottom's designs from 1956.
 Sometimes modern Florentine-style belts are described as "Tollyboy-style" or "Tollyboy-type" belts as references to his company's original design.

 Human anatomy varies very widely from person to person and steel belts intended for long-term use are bespoke (custom-made) items.
-The manufacture of such belts, being quite a specific niche, is necessarily a cottage industry.
-Many firms have come and gone over the years.

 In 1969, Time magazine and various newspapers in 1978 ran stories about David Renwick, a British chastity belt maker who claimed to have a thriving business making belts for a worldwide clientele.

 In 1971, the Hugessen firm of Halstead, Essex, that made chastity belts, won tax exempt status on the basis that their products were birth control devices.
 In 1974, a story was widely published in magazines and newspapers about the firm's bankruptcy.

-A.L.
-Enterprises, of Las Vegas, US, that sells the CB series of plastic chastity cages, was started by Doris and Frank Miller in the 2000.
-Doris and Frank Miller are considered pioneers in the modern chastity belt.
-The company they founded was sold to investors in 2018.
-World Cage female chastity was founded in 2020 by the Millers' daughter Nikki Yates, the former CEO of A.L.
-Enterprises from 2007 to 2017.
+Doris and Frank Miller designed the plastic CB-2000 in the late nineties, and formed A.L.
+Enterprises, of Las Vegas, US, that sells the CB series of plastic chastity cages.

 Although no reliable statistics are available on the use of chastity belts, anecdotal reports from manufacturers suggest that most belts sold in Europe and the U.S. are for women, and that of the male belts ordered, relatively few are used as rape prevention devices.